zamaudio/ptformat/README.md

 Idea is to make ardour open ptf sessions.

-First step, decrypt the .ptf files.
+First step, decrypt and parse the .ptf files.

 Usage:

 	make
-	./ptunxor file.ptf > file.out
+	./ptftool file.ptf

-	./ptparse file.out
+If the parsing fails due to missing lookup, work out the lookup table from:

-Outputs WAV filenames and start offset in samples to recording per track where file was created.
+	./ptunxor file.ptf